 DO YOU DELIVER TO THE UK, AUSTRALIA, AND CANADA?

 Yes, we do!

-Google has correctly picked up on our site being very US targeted – and we are.
-With the world’s largest food truck market this focus was a given and we have not been able to devote much time to UK or CA marketing (yet..).
+Google has correctly picked up on our site being very US-targeted – and we are.
+With the world’s largest food truck market, this focus was a given, and we have a workshop in the USA in Atlanta GA after all.

-Canadians are happily serviced too – but as you know from experience shipping will be extra both in time and CAD.
+We are always happy to work with Australians too, but as you know from experience, shipping will be extra, both in time and AUD.

 Our Karpatia core value and satisfaction is hitting that nail of quality to value on the head.

-What me mean by that is anyone can make a great food truck for more than $120k; we are more proud to deliver something exceptionally good given a budget of $60k.
+What we mean by that is anyone can make a great food truck for $120k+.
+We are prouder to deliver something exceptionally good given a budget of $75k.

-If you do have that $120k budget to spend we are of course more than happy to take your order and will get your return on that investment to the moon, offering unparalleled quality engineering, design, equipment, service, support and materials for your build.
+If you do have that $120k budget to spend, we are of course more than happy to take your order and will take your return on that investment to the moon, offering unparalleled quality engineering, design, equipment, service, support, and materials for your build.

 Not universally and not without effort, but after a full revision we fully expect to pass every road authority’s test.